rebecavalverde/help-docs/docs/en/editor/kodaly.md

 ### Do type
 You can either choose to use a **Fixed Do** or a **Movable Do**.
-If you use a Fixed Do, the solfege notation will match the actual pitches that are sang.
+If you use a Fixed Do, the solfege notation will match the actual pitches that are sung.
 A "C" will be called a "Do".
 If you use a Movable Do, the solfege notation will depend on the key.
 The tonic will be called a "Do".
-For instance if you are singing in "G", the "G" will be called a "Do", and The "A" will be called a "Re".
+For instance, if you are singing in "G", the "G" will be called a "Do", and The "A" will be called a "Re".

 ### Source starting pitch & Recommended singing pitch
 The source singing pitch is the "original" pitch of the song.